-> STAY SAFE - WEAR A MASK - or whatever way you choose to deal with this thing!
+> STAY SAFE whichever way you choose to deal with the Virus!

 MobiMembers - The situation is still currently serious, & increasing yet again!
-Heed the warnings, stay safe, look after yourselves and others.
-Let's help each other stay sane in our distancing/isolation and face this thing down.
+PLEASE heed your local warnings, stay safe, look after yourselves, your loved ones & others.
+Help each other stay sane & safe in our distancing/isolation to face this thing down.
 Love 'n hugs, Rog, Matt & all our MobiStaff... x x <

 Smithsonian Magazine photo contest Deadline: November 30, 2019, at 5:00 PM Eastern Standard Time Categories: Natural World, Travel, People, The American Experience, Altered Images, and Mobile See the 2018 winners.
 Someone here ought to be able to score in the Mobile category, at least.
 Notable...